Search continues in brutal Manhattan attack on Asian woman heading to church

 ALSO READ | Teacher's racist rant on Zoom recorded by 12-year-old's parent

+New York Governor Andrew Cuomo directed the State Police Hate Crimes Task Force to offer assistance in the investigation.

+"The reports of a brutal assault on an Asian American woman in Midtown are absolutely horrifying and repugnant," he said.
+"We are all New Yorkers, no matter how we look or what language we speak, and we must always look out for one another and help those who need it...Violence against our Asian American community is unfortunately becoming an epidemic in our state and across this nation, and it must stop now.
+These abhorrent acts of hate have absolutely no place in our state, and we all must stand together as one united voice to denounce hate and violence in all its forms, whenever and wherever we see it."

-The Asian Hate Crime Task Force said the security guard captured on video failed to render aid, and the staff in question has been suspended pending further investigation.
+The NYPD Asian Hate Crime Task Force said the security guard captured on video closing the door failed to render aid, and the staff in question has been suspended pending further investigation.

 This is a heinous attack on a 65 year old Asian lady that occurred this morning in front of 360 west 43rd street.
 The cold hearted building security guard not only failed to render aid, he closed the door on the victim.
 Anyone with information call Crimestoppers at 1-800-577-TIPS pic.twitter.com/70kwv0upXB— Asian Hate Crimes Task Force (@NYPDAsianHCTF) March 30, 2021